owkin/FLamby/flamby/datasets/fed_lidc_idri/README.md

 This dataset was used in the [Luna16 challenge](https://luna16.grand-challenge.org/Home/).
-Note that contrary to the challenge, in which slides with thickness larger than 3 mm were removed, the present dataset contains 1026 scans (almost all scans from [LIDC-IDRI](https://wiki.cancerimagingarchive.net/display/Public/LIDC-IDRI), 9 scans are removed due to missing slices).
+Note that contrary to the challenge, in which slides with thickness larger than 3 mm were removed, the present dataset contains 1009 scans (almost all scans from [LIDC-IDRI](https://wiki.cancerimagingarchive.net/display/Public/LIDC-IDRI), and 9 scans are removed due to missing slices).

 The data is split in a training and testing sets containing 80% and 20% of the available scans respectively.
 This split is stratified according to the centers (the manufacturers of the CT-scan apparatus),